farisachugthai/viconf/.config/nvim/annotations.md

 :scriptnames
-on any filetype is indicating that the only files that are getting source from the dir ~/.config/nvim are:
-    init.vim, autocorrect.vim, the ftdetect dir and if the ft matches something in ftplugin then that file.
+on any filetype is indicating that the only files that are getting source from ~/.config/nvim are init.vim, autocorrect.vim, the ftdetect dir and if the ft matches something in ftplugin then that file.

 however, i have a file in after/ that isn't getting sourced? none of my spell files.